ZigzagAwaka/ChillaxScraps/zigzag.chillaxscraps/README.md

 ### Infos
 - This updated Chillax Scraps mod is now complete.
 But I may add new items in the future.
-- Rubber Ducks scraps will be imported in a separate mod.
+- Rubber Ducks scraps from the original mod are still planned but will be imported in a future release for a complete rework.

 ###